This post was originally published on July 31, 2019, and updated most recently on April 15, 2021.

 - Legal feasibility (covering zoning laws, data protection acts, and social media laws).

-What’s the difference between a feasibility plan vs. a business plan?
+What’s the difference between a feasibility plan and a business plan?

 Feasibility studies are for evaluating an initial idea.
 They’re a way to flesh out the possibilities of that lightbulb moment before anything else takes place.
 A business plan is much broader and outlines a company’s goals, strategies, and financial forecasts.